gbdev/pandocs/content/Interrupts.md

 ### IME - Interrupt Master Enable Flag (Write Only)

 ```
-0 - Disable all Interrupts
+0 - Disable all interrupts
-1 - Enable all Interrupts that are enabled in IE Register (FFFF)
+1 - Enable all interrupts that are enabled in the IE register (FFFF)
 ```

-The IME flag is used to disable all interrupts, overriding any enabled bits in the IE Register.
-It isn't possible to access the IME flag by using a I/O address, instead IME is manipulated by the following instructions/operations:
+The IME flag is used to disable all interrupts, overriding any enabled bits in the IE register.
+It isn't possible to access the IME flag by using a I/O address.
+IME can be modified by the following instructions/events only:

 ```
-EI     ;Enable Interrupts  (that is, IME=1)
+EI     ;Enables interrupts  (that is, IME=1)
-DI     ;Disable Interrupts (that is, IME=0)
+DI     ;Disables interrupts (that is, IME=0)
-RETI   ;Enable Ints & Return (same as the instructions combination EI, RET)
+RETI   ;Enables interrupts and returns (same as the instruction sequence EI, RET)
-<INT>  ;Disable Ints & Call to Interrupt Vector
+<INT>  ;Disables interrupts and calls interrupt vector
 ```

 where \<INT\> means the operation which is automatically executed by the CPU when it executes an interrupt.

 The effect of EI is delayed by one instruction.
-This means that EI followed immediately by DI does not allow interrupts between them.
+This means that EI followed immediately by DI does not allow any interrupts between them.

 ### FFFF - IE - Interrupt Enable (R/W)